Codium-ai/codiumai-vscode-release/README.md

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/SuggestChanges.png)

-You can also just click the `Regenerate` button and get an alternative code for this test:
+You can also click the `Regenerate` button and get an alternative code for this test:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/RegenerateSingleTest.png)